-2. Awkward Introductions
+2. Internship Problem: Awkward Introductions

 So, you reached the office and now is your orientation.
 You’re introduced to a lot of people.
-Actually, too many people to remember the names and their departments/designations.
+Too many people to remember the names and their departments/designations.

 3. Too Many Information Absorption

-4. Self-ice-breaking sessions
+4. Internship Challenges: Self-ice-breaking sessions

 Recommended Article: 8 Best Personal Branding Courses Online for Mastery

 One of your main expectations as an intern is to do some work, some practical office works.
 Alas!
-During the first weeks, you don’t get that much of a work other than some printing or scanning.
+During the first weeks, you don’t get that much work other than some printing or scanning.

 Yes, at least you learn the printing or scanning machine jobs but you’re here to contribute much more than that.
-Deprived of work is the main reason for your boredom in the internship.
+Deprived work is the main reason for your boredom in the internship.